 Lithium-ion (Li-ion) batteries are the most widely used type in energy storage systems due to their high energy density, long lifespan, and relatively low maintenance requirements.
 These batteries can store large amounts of energy in a compact size and discharge it efficiently, making them ideal for both residential and utility-scale applications.
 Their ability to charge and discharge rapidly also makes them a great fit for managing peak loads and integrating intermittent renewable energy sources, such as solar and wind.
 A safety issue with lithium batteries is they heat up and have caused deadly fires.
 BYD, the largest EV manufacturer in the world, fastens baffles to dissipate heat on its Lithium Iron Phosphate batteries used in their EVs.
 Also, Ifron has been added, and most used Lithium batteries today are LEPs, Lithium Ferric Phosphate.

-Sodium-Sulfur Batteries and Sodium Ion Batteries:
+Sodium-Sulfur Batteries:

 Sodium-sulfur (NaS) batteries are high-temperature batteries commonly used in utility-scale energy storage applications.
 These batteries are known for their high energy efficiency and ability to store large amounts of energy, even in harsh conditions.
 They operate at temperatures between 300°C and 350°C, which allows them to store and release energy at a very high rate, making them ideal for grid stabilization.
 However, they require specific temperature conditions and insulation, which can increase the complexity of their deployment.
 Whereas Sodium Ion batteries are more stable, and sodium is perhaps the most abundant and easily available known element, sodium batteries are far less expensive than Lithium batteries.
 Sodium batteries are just beginning to be mass-manufactured.